 - Department of Education Campus Safety and Security Reporting Training (This link also contains the Handbook for Campus Safety and Security Reporting)

 The UCSF Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by the University, and on public property within, or immediately adjacent to and accessible from the campus.
-This report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, timely warning of crimes, sexual assault and policies relating to personal safety at UCSF.
+This report also includes institutional policies concerning campus security, alcohol and drug use, crime prevention, the reporting of crimes, timely warning of crimes, sexual violence and policies relating to personal safety at UCSF.
 The UCSF Annual Fire Safety report includes UCSF’s fire reporting statistics and policies.

 These publications were produced in compliance with the Jeanne Clery Act, which requires colleges and universities receiving federal funding to disclose reported instances of criminal activity on their campuses.
 Because the law is tied to participation in federal student financial aid programs it applies to most institutions of higher education both public and private.
 It is enforced by the U.S. Department of Education....read more...